lightningdevkit/lightningdevkit.org/docs/use_cases.md

 Signer project](https://github.com/lightning-signer/) , an external HSM can be used to verify most protocol details about states before signing, ensuring host compromise cannot steal funds by broadcasting revoked states.
-For nodes seeking a higher level of assurance, the entire Rust-Lightning channel state machine can be run on an offline device, communicating with the outside world via a proxy host which maintains TCP connections with peers.
+For nodes seeking a higher level of assurance, the entire LDK channel state machine can be run on an offline device, communicating with the outside world via a proxy host which maintains TCP connections with peers.
 Such a configuration ensures all details of the lightning protocol are enforced without consideration of host